ThitiwutBoss03/ITCS424_Project_018_025_079_215/README.md

-Based on the details extracted from your report, here is a tailored README file for your project:

----

 # MUICT Connect

 MUICT Connect is designed to enhance communication within the Faculty of ICT by providing a centralized platform for distributing academic and extracurricular information efficiently.
 This platform aims to support students in staying organized and informed about upcoming events and opportunities.